Originally posted 4/10/2020; Updated 6/27/2020

 For many, the markers of a successful day are gone.
 The satisfaction achieved after completing a productive work shift, the joy of socializing with peers, and/or the reward of a fruitful paycheck may have vanished overnight.

 Social isolation, feelings of helplessness and worthlessness, hopelessness about the future, and lack of routine are all ingredients that lead to the experience of depression.
+What’s worse?
+Taking one step forward only to take two steps back.
+The promise of safety only to be met with more threat creates a sense of hopelessness and helplessness.

-A recent study from Chinese psychologists found that one month into the coronavirus outbreak, those who stopped working suffered from the worst health conditions and mental distress.
+A study from Chinese psychologists found that one month into the coronavirus outbreak, those who stopped working suffered from the worst health conditions and mental distress.

 Unemployment & Suicide